FAQ

 Why is it so cheap compared to other ayahuasca retreats?

 It’s because it’s not an ayahuasca retreat.
-Running a retreat centre comes with costs.
-We operate in a different way, with limited costs.
-It allows us to offer a reasonable price to the participants while making a meaningful contribution to the Huni Kuin community we’re working with.
+Running a retreat centre comes with operational costs.
+We work in a different way, with limited costs.
+It allows us to offer a reasonable price to the participants, specially those who can’t afford a traditional retreat.
+We also make a direct and meaningful financial contribution to the Huni Kuin community we’re working with.
 Everybody wins!

 About the travel